 The Yorkie’s distinctive coat (sometimes worn floor-length, and often gathered into a top-knot ponytail) is more like human hair than dog fur.
 It also changes as the dog grows—Yorkie puppies are black and tan when they are very young, and as they mature, their coat takes on that steel-blue and gold color.

 Yorkies are single-coated which means they don’t have an undercoat (and that they benefit from a jacket in cold weather).
-The Yorkie’s hair coat also means they are low-allergen and have a low tendency to shed (no dog is actually “hypoallergenic,” though).
+The Yorkie’s hair coat also means they are low-allergen and have a low tendency to shed (though no dog is completely “hypoallergenic;” read more about that term and about hypoallergenic dog breeds here.)
 That beautiful coat does take regular work to maintain—daily brushing is recommended, with professional grooming every six to eight weeks.
 Many Yorkie experts and owners suggest keeping them in a shorter, lower-maintenance “puppy cut.”

 Like many other small breeds, Yorkshire terriers have a relatively long lifespan.
 Yorkies generally have a life expectancy of 11-15 years.
 With that long lifespan it’s important to make plans for a long-term commitment before bringing a Yorkie home and make sure that you will be able to provide for them over their lifetime.